-Eligible students whose progression through the nursing program is interrupted and who desire to be reinstated in the program must
+Eligible students whose progression through the nursing program is interrupted will

-- 1. Schedule an appointment with the secretary of the Nursing Department at (256)306-2794 for readmission advising prior to readmission application deadline. - Obtain and provide a current, unofficial copy of his/her transcript through MyCalhoun or the office of admissions for review with the nursing faculty advisor. - Submit to the Nursing Department an application for readmission to the nursing program.
-Readmission deadline for summer and fall semesters is April 15.
-Readmission deadline for spring semester is October 15. - 4.
-Acceptance for readmission to the nursing program is based on fulfillment of admissions criteria and space availability. - 5.
-Notification of reinstatement decision is made in writing.
+- 1. Schedule an appointment with the Nursing Department secretary at (256-306-2794) for advising prior to application deadline for the current admission cycle.
+Deadlines are found on the nursing webpage. - 2.
+Obtain and provide a current, unofficial copy of his/her transcript through MyCalhoun or from the office of admissions for review with the nursing faculty advisor. - 3.
+Submit to the Nursing Department an application for reinstatement or readmission to the nursing program by the published deadline for the current admission cycle. - Acceptance for readmission or reinstatement to the nursing program is based on fulfillment of admissions criteria and space availability. - 5.
+Notification of readmission or reinstatement decision is made in writing.